Henryxu5733/MTLT-A-logging-reservoir-parameter-prediction-method-based-on-Multi-task-learning-Transformer/data/README.md

 ## Example Data Description

-The file `example_synthetic.csv` is a synthetic dataset created solely for demonstrating the data format and workflow.
+The file `example.csv` is a synthetic dataset created solely for demonstrating the data format and workflow.

 ### Features
 - AC: Acoustic log